-Doing shorter workouts makes it easier to complete the training program as you have planned it.
+Doing shorter workouts makes it easier to complete the training program as planned.
 That’s very satisfying.
 This principle can be used outdoors as well.

 As a consequence of reduced training time (and thus increased attention/motivation), it makes sense to increase the overall intensity of your indoor cycling.
-Thus, you will get great results in less time.
+Therefore, you will get great results in less time.

-Interval training is often a lot easier to do indoor.
-When you don’t have to pay attention to traffic etc., then you can concentrate 100% on maintaining the correct power output, cadence or heart rate during the intervals.
-That’s difficult outdoors, especially if you are not familiar with interval training.
+Interval training is often a lot easier to do indoors.
+When you don’t have to pay attention to traffic, you can concentrate 100% on maintaining the correct power output, cadence, or heart rate during the intervals.
+That isn’t easy outdoors, especially if you are not familiar with interval training.

 4.Drink more water

-There are several reasons why cyclists sweat so much more indoor, but I just want to to be a little more concerned about your hydration.
+There are several reasons why cyclists sweat so much more indoors, but I want to be a little more concerned about your hydration.

 5.Use an ergo meter bike

-In most fitness centres they have ergometer bikes that can be used for power meter training.
-I cannot guarentee that these ergometer bikes deliver 100% precise power outputs, but that ain’t that important.
+Most fitness centres have ergometer bikes that can be used for power meter training.
+I cannot guarantee that these ergometer bikes deliver 100% precise power outputs, but that isn’t that important.
 It gives you a chance to get introduced to what power meter training can do for you.

 Many ergometer bikes are of high quality and so reliable that you can use them for physical tests to track your progress throughout the winter season.